 There are several forecasts that contain warnings of icing.
-Pilot weather reports (PIREPs) are the only source of real-time icing information.
+Pilot reports (PIREP) are the only source of real-time icing information.
 This information provides the controller with a tool that could help prevent a life-threatening situation.
-Because of their importance, procedures for soliciting PIREPs are contained in FAA Order JO 7110.65, Paragraph 2-6-3, PIREP Information, and FAA Order JO 7110.10, Paragraphs 9-2-5, Soliciting PIREPs; 9-2-7, Data to be Included in PIREPs: 9-2-9.
-Reporting Icing Conditions in PIREPs: 9-2-10.
-Means to Solicit PIREPs; 9-2-11, PIREP Classification; and 9-2-15, PIREP Format, specifically subparagraph k.
-The paragraphs mentioned above contain important information on PIREP solicitation, briefing, broadcast, and handling procedures.
+Because of their importance, procedures for soliciting and relaying PIREPs are contained in FAA Order JO 7110.65, Paragraph 2-6-3, PIREP Information, and FAA Order JO 7110.10, Paragraphs 9-2-5, Soliciting PIREPs; 9-2-7, Data to be Included in PIREPs; 9-2-9, Reporting Icing Conditions in PIREPs; 9-2-10, Means to Solicit PIREPs; 9-2-11, PIREP Classification; and 9-2-15, PIREP Format, specifically subparagraph k.
+The paragraphs of these directives contain important information on PIREP solicitation, briefing, broadcast, and handling procedures.

-Portions of the Code of Federal Regulations, Parts 91 and 135, prohibit flight into areas of known light icing under some conditions.
+Portions of the Code of Federal Regulations, parts 91 and 135, prohibit flight into areas of known icing under some conditions.
 In addition, some aircraft are extremely sensitive to airframe icing of any degree.
 Therefore, it is vitally important that all icing reports from pilots be processed following established procedures.
-Soliciting and relaying icing PIREPs, light or greater, is required.
-It is important to pass along all PIREPs.
+Soliciting and relaying all icing PIREPs, light or greater, is required.
 When icing conditions are forecast, it is as important to pass negative icing reports as it is to pass those of actual current icing.
 Both are of great value.

 Now is a good time for operational personnel to review PIREP procedures.
-Always include the icing type, intensity, altitude, and air temperature in which icing is occurring when obtaining or providing PIREPs.
+Always include the location, altitude or range of altitudes, type aircraft, air temperature, intensity, and type of icing occurring when obtaining or providing these PIREPs.
 This information is not only helpful to pilots on a real-time basis, but is invaluable in formulating and updating aviation forecasts.